 With assistance from Bike Walk Marlborough and Marlborough Roads, Marlborough District Council is developing a safe, convenient and integrated network to encourage more people to choose walking and cycling as an active and healthy way to get around.

 Christchurch has a strong commitment to generating a significant modal shift to cycling through its Major Cycleway programme.
-This programme is planned to provide an extensive and connected cycleway network comprising 13 major cycleways through the city at a total cost of approximately $156m over the next seven years, with local cycleways providing access to the major routes.
+This programme is planned to provide an extensive and connected cycleway network comprising 13 major cycleways through the city , with local cycleways providing access to the major routes.